 What is a variable tuition grant?

-A variable tuition grant is a financial commitment by St. Katharine Drexel to share in the total cost of educating your child.
-Families who apply are eligible for a tuition that is right for their family’s financial situation.
-This makes an education at St. Katharine Drexel affordable to more families, removing financial barriers that may have otherwise prevented them from attending.
+A variable tuition grant is a financial commitment by Catholic Community Schools (CCS) to share in the total cost of educating your child.
+Families who apply may be eligible for a variable tuition grant that is appropriate for their family’s financial situation.
+This makes an education within CCS affordable to more families, removing financial barriers that may have otherwise prevented them from attending a CCS school.
 As a result, our students represent a broad range of socio-economic backgrounds, enhancing the learning experience for every student.

 How does a variable tuition grant work?

 Any family (current or new) of a kindergarten through 12th grade student may apply for a grant, regardless of income level.
-Many factors are considered when determining the tuition level a family is able to pay, including income, assets, unusual expenses, and the size of the family.
+Many factors are considered when determining variable tuition grants, including income, assets, unusual expenses, and the size of the family.

-When do I apply for a variable tuition grant?
+When should I apply for a variable tuition grant?

-A student must first apply and be admitted to a Catholic Community School before being eligible for a variable tuition grant, although variable tuition grant applications may be submitted at the same time as the enrollment application.
+A student must first apply and be admitted to a Catholic Community School before being eligible for a variable tuition grant, although a variable tuition grant application may be submitted at the same time as the enrollment application.

 Who sees my application?

-We use an online, third-party, confidential, and secure portal to collect information and determine grant awards.
+We use FACTS, an online, third-party, confidential, and secure application portal, to collect information and determine grant awards.
 Once you have entered your information and it has been received and processed, a grant award is recommended to the tuition team at the Catholic Community Schools office where it is handled with the utmost professionalism and confidentiality.

-After I submit a variable tuition grant application, when will I recieve a final decision?
+After I submit a variable tuition grant application, when will I receive a final decision?

-We do not award grants until after our confidential third-party processor has confirmed that they have received all required documentation from you and completed their evaluation process.
-Families who have completed the grant application and submitted all required documentation by February 15, 2022 should receive notification on the grant award decision by March 1, 2022.
-Families who have completed the grant application and submitted all required documentation by March 1, 2022 should receive notification on the grant award decision by March 15, 2022.
-After this, grant decisions will be made on a rolling basis, typically within 15 business days from the date all information has been submitted.
+We do not award variable tuition grants until after our confidential third-party processor has confirmed that they have received all required documentation from you and completed their evaluation process.
+Families who have completed the variable tuition grant application and submitted all required documentation by February 15, 2023 should receive notification on the grant award decision by March 15, 2023.
+Families who have completed the variable tuition grant application and submitted all required documentation by March 1, 2023 should receive notification on the grant award decision by April 1, 2023.
+After this, variable tuition grant decisions will be made on a rolling basis, typically within 20 business days from the date all information has been submitted.

 If I do not qualify for a variable tuition grant this year, can I apply again next year?

 Yes.
-We recognize that a family’s circumstances or our ability to award more grants may change.
+We recognize that a family’s circumstances, or our ability to award more variable tuition grants, may change.

-Do returning students recieve priority over new students for a variable tuition grant?
+Do returning students receive priority over new students for a variable tuition grant?

 Yes.
 We want an education within Catholic Community Schools to remain accessible to as many families as possible.
 Thus, we welcome applications from new families.
 However, current families who apply will receive priority consideration.